LineageOS/lineage_wiki/_includes/templates/device_build.md

 ### Download the source code

-To start the download of the source code to your computer:
+To start the download of the source code to your computer, type the following:

 ```
 repo sync